Ney: Other forms with similar names

-The ney (nej) of Uzbekistan, Tajikistan, and Karakalpakstan is a transverse flute that can be made of different materials, often indicated by a prefix in the name.
+The ney of Uzbekistan, Tajikistan and Karakalpakstan is a transverse flute that can be made of different materials, often indicated by a prefix in the name.
 The agach-nai is a wooden flute, the garau-nai a bamboo flute, the misnai a flute made of sheet iron and the brindgzhi-nai a brass flute.

 The Romanian pan flute nai consists of at least 20 to over 30 pipes closed at the bottom, which are connected to each other in a slight arc.